-Direct UK flights to Dubai take less than seven hours, which makes it one of the most kid-friendly destinations for winter sun holidays at the moment.
+Direct UK flights to Dubai take less than seven hours, which makes it one of the most kid-friendly destinations for winter sun holidays.
+But it’s not all about kids.

-Sneaking in under the long-haul wire is obviously cause to celebrate at Sofitel The Palm too, since they’re currently bucking Dubai’s winter price increase trend and instead they’re generously offering families discounts of up to 25% on four to seven night stays at their luxury beach resort on Palm Jumeirah.
+Plus, Sofitel Dubai The Palm too are currently bucking Dubai’s winter price increase trend and generously offering families discounts of up to 25% on four to seven night stays at their luxury beach resort on Palm Jumeirah.

 Plus it’s fair to say, Dubai is a lot more fun for kids than remote paradise islands.
 Especially in winter when it’s sunny enough for the beach, not too hot for desert expeditions, decidedly glittery at Christmas and can even satisfy cravings for snow: the city’s home to one of the world’s biggest indoor ski slopes.